Skip to main content

-CARF Is Live: What UK Crypto Investors Need to Know About HMRC's New Reporting Regime
+CARF 2026: What UK Crypto Investors Need to Know

 This is the single biggest change in UK crypto tax enforcement.
 Period.

-Around 50 UK crypto service providers are now collecting and transmitting this data.
-The first reports land on HMRC's desk by 31 May 2027, covering the 2026 calendar year.
-But if you think this only affects future activity, you're wrong — HMRC has been gathering exchange data under existing Finance Act powers for years.
+In-scope UK crypto service providers are now collecting the information required by the regime.
+The first reports are due to HMRC by 31 May 2027, covering the 2026 calendar year.
+But if you think this only affects future activity, you're wrong.
+HMRC has been gathering exchange data under existing Finance Act powers for years.
 CARF just standardises what was already happening and automates it at scale.

 What exchanges are reporting